 1. Identify All Business Transactions

-If you are a self-employed business separating business transactions from personal ones is crucial if you are a self-employed business.
+Separating business transactions from personal ones is crucial for self-employed businesses.
 Opening a separate business bank account makes bookkeeping easier and is required for limited companies.

 2. Record All Financial Transactions

-The next step is to record the transactions in the accounting software.
+The next step is to record the transactions using accounting software.
 Add as much information as possible to the transaction, including date, amount, reference number, account code, and details.

 In modern cloud accounting packages, the source documents can be uploaded to the software using a photo or PDF document.
-Automated software will also import the information; two such packages are Dext and Auto Entry.
+Automated software will also import the information; Dext and Auto Entry are two such packages.

 Open bank feeds also make accounting much easier and reduce mistakes.
 When you look at the software, check if your bank is included.